FHantke/brave-browser-wiki/Roadmap.md

 ## Milestones

+This is a working document, things will update and move around to reflect reality.
+Things are not set in stone in this document.

 ### Milestone 1: Open sourceable (December 2017 - February 2018)
 - [x] Adblock off the main thread
 - [x] Tracking protection off the main thread